tblobaum/thenewworldpost.com/_posts/2022-02-21-sperm-counts-of-western-men-plummeting-analysis-finds.markdown

 author: Thomas James Blobaum
 title:  "Sperm Counts of Western Men Plummeting, Analysis Finds"
 date:   2022-02-21 04:44:00 -0600
+categories: Health USA
-categories: Sperm Fertility Health USA Nixon
+tags: Fertility USA Nixon
 featured-image: sperm.jpeg
 featured-image-alt: Sperm
 ---
-WORLD– Sperm counts of men in North America, Europe, Australia and New Zealand are plunging, according to a new analysis published Tuesday.
+Sperm counts of men in North America, Europe, Australia and New Zealand are plunging, according to a new analysis published Tuesday.

 Among these men there has been a 52% decline in sperm concentration and a 59% decline in total sperm count over a nearly 40-year period ending in 2011, the analysis, published in the journal Human Reproduction Update, said.